OpenDSA/OpenDSA/RST/en/Development/GraphIntro.rst

 of edges is written :math:`|\mathbf{E}|`.
 :math:`|\mathbf{E}|` can range from zero to a maximum of :math:`|\mathbf{V}|^2 - |\mathbf{V}|`.
-A graph with relatively few edges is called :term:`sparse`, while a graph with many edges is called :term:`dense`.
+A graph with relatively few edges is called a :term:`sparse graph`, while a graph with many edges is called a :term:`dense graph`.
-A graph containing all possible edges is said to be :term:`complete`.
+A graph containing all possible edges is said to be a :term:`complete graph`.
 Any subset of :math:`V` where all vertices in the subset connect to all other vertices in the subset is called a :term:`clique`.